 Edgar Allan Poe (1809)

-It was on this date, January 19, 1809, that American poet and short story writer Edgar Allan Poe was born Edgar Poe in Boston, Massachusetts, the son of itinerant actors: a father who abandoned him and a mother who died within two years.
-Edgar was reared but never adopted by merchant John Allan and his wife in Richmond, Virginia, and from them Poe took his middle name.
+It was on this date, January 19, 1809, that American poet and short story writer Edgar Allan Poe was born Edgar Poe in Boston, Massachusetts, the son of itinerant actors who died within two years.
+Edgar was reared in Richmond, Virginia, by merchant John Allan, from whom Poe took his middle name.

-* George Edward Woodberry, Life of Edgar Allan Poe, 2 vols., 1809, II, 345. ** Edgar Allan Poe, “Eureka- A Prose Poem” (dedicated to Alexander von Humboldt), 1848.
+* George Edward Woodberry, Life of Edgar Allan Poe, 2 vols., 1809, II, 345. ** Edgar Allan Poe, "Eureka- A Prose Poem" (dedicated to Alexander von Humboldt), 1848.
 You can read the full text at this link.
 The quote, “All religion, my friend, is simply evolved out of fraud, fear, greed imagination and poetry,” first appeared in a Poe biography published by Col. J.A.
 Joyce.
 Poe scholars consider the biography unreliable and the (admittedly second-hand) quote doubtful.(Updated 7/20/2020)

 Originally published January 2004.